foundation parging and repair

 Montreal’s climate is tough on exposed concrete.
 We deal with extreme temperature shifts, heavy snow piling against walls, and road salts that splash up from driveways.
 Parging acts as a sacrificial barrier that takes this abuse so your structural foundation doesn’t have to.
 A solid, well‑applied parge coat seals small voids in the concrete, prevents water absorption, and stops dampness from wicking into your basement or crawlspace.
 It also provides a finished, uniform look that bridges the gap between your siding and the ground.

-We don’t just slap a new layer of cement over loose debris.
-Our process begins with removing all the damaged, loose, or hollow parging down to the solid concrete or block.
-We grind or wire‑brush the surface to open the pores of the concrete, ensuring a mechanical bond that will hold for decades.
-If the wall is painted or extremely smooth, we may install a galvanized metal lath to give the new mix something to grip onto.
+We don't simply apply a new layer of cement over crumbling debris.
+Our process begins by removing all damaged, crumbling, or hollow plaster down to the solid concrete or block.
+We sand or brush the surface to open the pores of the concrete, ensuring long lasting mechanical adhesion.
+If the wall is painted or extremely smooth, galvanized wire mesh can be installed to facilitate the adhesion of the new plaster.

-Once the surface is prepped, we apply a base coat of high‑strength, acrylic‑modified cement designed specifically for vertical adhesion and freeze‑thaw resistance.
-This isn’t standard mortar; it’s a mix engineered to flex slightly without cracking.
-We then apply a finish coat, troweling it smooth or texturing it with a sponge or brush to match your home’s original style.
-We pay special attention to the grade line, ensuring the parging stops just above the soil so it doesn’t wick moisture up from the ground.
+Once the surface is prepared, a high strength acrylic cement base coat is applied, specially formulated for vertical adhesion and freeze thaw resistance.
+This is not a standard mortar it's a mix designed to flex slightly without cracking.
+We then apply a finishing coat, smoothed with a trowel or textured with a sponge or brush to match the original style of your home.
+We pay particular attention to the level line, ensuring that the plaster stops just above the ground to prevent rising damp.

 Waterproofing and Insulation Protection